AlexHw/my_seed_labs/lab5_xss/report5.md

-# XSS Attack Lab on Elgg WebApp - Alex Baron
+# XSS Attack Lab on Elgg WebApp

 ## Task 1: Posting a Malicious Message to Display an Alert Window